BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 - Saving not yet created wallet configurations on the application layer.
 - Using Taproot for better privacy and transaction economics.
 - Batching transactions to consolidate UTXOs vs. coin control and selective timelock refresh.

+#### Advanced wallet reference designs

+So far, we have explored a very simple use case.
+However, it is possible to create more flexible wallets.
+We will explore a more advanced use case in the [wallet with emergency key set]() reference design.

 **Resources**
 - [Prototype]()